 - Wound.
 Assess for active bleeding or evidence of gross contamination that may need management in theatre.

-How are we going to get it out?
+How are we going to remove the hook?

 First off, good analgesia to manage the pain is paramount.
 Generally, local infiltrative anaesthesia is highly effective in older, cooperative patients.
 Younger children may require procedural sedation to facilitate this.